yilab/shelloid/README.md

 Shelloid
 ========

-The Node.js Web Application Server that simplifies the development of secure & dependable web applications/services.

-In order to improve programmer productivity and make your code readable, maintainable, and secure, Shelloid employs the following foundational principles:

-* Convention over configuration.

-* Declarative over procedural.

-* Separation of concerns.

-* Secure defaults.
+Shelloid is an open source web application server for Node.js with an open, extensible architecture.
+Shelloid goes beyond merely being open source.
+Shelloid has a open architecture created from ground up, allowing you easily write extensions that can modify the behaviour of the engine to suit your needs.
+Many of Shelloid's  built-in features are themselves built as extensions, leading to a relatively small and robust core.

+Our vision is to simplify the development of secure and robust web applications and services, improving programmer productivity and enabling quick time-to-market.
+Shelloid takes care of the infrastructure logic and lets you focus on your business logic, leading to quick time to market for your business-critical applications.
+Shelloid is open sourced under LGPL license, allowing you to run your commercial closed source applications on the top of it.

 Getting started
 =================